 EMA Cloud Indicator

-As I have talked about countless times on here, having an edge in the market is directly correlated to having something unique that is not public, that no one else uses.
-It's always about thinking outside the box and doing things just differently enough that give you that trading edge over everyone else.
-In this article, we are going to discuss how a trader just did that, thinking outside the box, made things a bit different than they were before, and was able to use this new strategy to become profitable.
+As I have talked about countless times on here, having an edge in the market directly correlates to having something unique that is not public, that no one else uses.
+It's always about thinking outside the box and doing things differently enough to give you that trading edge over everyone else.
+In this article, we will discuss how a trader just did that, thinking outside the box, made things a bit different than before, and used this new strategy to become profitable.

 EMA Cloud Example SPY

-EMA Clouds is one of the newest and most effective indicators out there, which was recently developed and pioneered by Ripster.
+EMA Clouds is one of the newest and most effective indicators, recently developed and pioneered by Ripster.
 The EMA Cloud System takes two desired EMAs.
 The area in between is shaded to visually represent the trend direction and determines the support and resistance levels.
-Take a look at the EMA Cloud Chart above using a real-life example of $SPY.
+Look at the EMA Cloud Chart above using a real-life example of $SPY.

 Notice how the 20 EMA is above the 50 EMA, this yields a green (bullish cloud), which then provides support for the price as it falls through the cloud.
-In this case, it's highly likely price will bounce off the cloud and continue higher, which is exactly what happened
+In this case, the price will likely bounce off the cloud and continue higher, which is exactly what happened

 For those astute traders, you will notice that the EMA Clouds are very similar to the Ichimoku Cloud System.
 So what Ripster did, was inspired by Ichimoku Clouds, used his own critical thinking, and innovated.